-Only a small proportion of the micro-organisms that abound in nature are disease-producing, or pathogenic, for man.
+Only a small proportion of the micro-organisms that abound in nature are diseaseproducing, or pathogenic, for man.
 Most are free-living in soil, water and similar habitats, and are unable to invade the living body.
-Some free-living micro-organisms obtain their energy from daylight or by the oxidation of inorganic matter, but the majority feed on dead organic matter and is termed saprophytes.
+Some free-living microorganisms obtain their energy from daylight or by the oxidation of inorganic matter, but the majority feed on dead organic matter and is termed saprophytes.
 In contrast, a parasite lives in or on, and obtains its nourishment from, a living host.
 In medical usage, the term 'parasite' is nowadays usually reserved for parasitic protozoa, helminths and arthropods.
 The last usually affect the outside of the body and are termed ectoparasites.
 Commensal micro-organisms constitute the normal flora of the healthy body.
 They live on the skin and on the mucous membranes of the upper respiratory tract, intestines and vagina, and obtain nourishment from the secretions and food residues.
 Since normally they do not invade the blood or tissues, they are generally harmless, but under certain circumstances, as when the' body's defences are impaired, they may invade the tissues and cause disease, thus acting as opportunistic pathogens.
 True pathogens are the micro-organisms that are adapted to overcoming the normal defences of the body and invading the tissues; their growth in the tissues, or their production of poisonous substances (toxins), damages the tissues and causes the manifestations of disease.
-These infective diseases that are readily communicable from person to person are called infectious or contagious.
+The process of microbial invasion of the body is called infection, and a microbial disease is often called an infective disease.
+Those infective diseases that are readily communicable from person to person are called infectious or contagious.